 Whether you are a tourist or local, this zoo is well worth a visit for some family-friendly fun.
 In addition, if you are a Tennessee resident, you are eligible to enjoy free admission on Tuesdays from 2:00 pm to closing time.

-This record label turned museum boasts an extensive collection of memorabilia and interactive exhibits.
-It is situated on the original site of famous Staxx Records, an historical American soul music recording studio.
+This record label recording studio-turned-museum boasts an extensive collection of memorabilia and interactive exhibits.
+It is situated on the original site of famous Stax Records, an historical American soul music recording studio.

 Some notable artists that worked with the label are Isaac Hayes, Otis Redding, Booker T. & the M.G.’s.

 The museum is a must-see for soul and R&B fans.
-From historical films to vintage vinyl records, there is plenty to indulge in here.
+From historical films to vintage vinyl records, there is plenty to indulge music fans in here.
 Grab your Stax Museum tour tickets here.

 You need to catch a glimpse of the adorable ducks that live at the Peabody Hotel!

 Sharing the hotel with live ducks has been a tradition since the early 1930s when the general manager, Frank Schutt, allowed a few to stay in the hotel lobby’s fountain.

 The ducks live on the hotel’s sunny rooftop, where their enclosure “Duck Palace” has been in place since 2008.
 But it’s seeing them in the lobby fountain each day that draws the crowds, especially when they arrive and leave.